lemontea888/node-sqlcipher-win/README.md

 The [SQLCipher.md](https://github.com/journeyapps/node-sqlcipher/blob/master/SQLCipher.md) document is from [journeyapps](https://github.com/journeyapps)'s [node-sqlcipher](https://github.com/journeyapps/node-sqlcipher).

-This explains in detail how to modify the module for Microsoft Windows.
+This explains in detail how to modify the module for Windows.